nirgn975/portfolio/content/posts/2020/new-design-for-the-blog.md

 #### 1.1.1 Posts

 The [Posts](/posts) page will have all of the posts of the blog, it'll be ordered by year and will show the title of the post and the date it was published.
+This is the simplest way to go over old posts and just browse them.

 #### 1.1.2 Tags